crunaprotocol/cruna-protocol/docs/token/CrunaProtectedNFT.md

 This function will mint a new token and initialize it.

 _Use it carefully if nftConf.progressiveTokenIds is true.
-Usually, used to reserve some specific token to the project itself, the DAO, etc._
+Usually, you may want to do so if you reserved some specific token to the project itself, the DAO, etc.
+An example:
+You reserve 1000 tokens to the DAO, `nextTokenId` will be 1001.
+If you have a function the uses directly _mintAndActivate you MUST set a check to avoid minting tokens with higher id than `nextTokenId`.
+If than happens, when you call again _mintAndActivateByAmount, if one of the supposed tokens is already minted, the function will revert and the error may be unfixable._

 #### Parameters